AntJanus/programmers-proverbs/README.md

 ***

 ####If you stop learning now and take the easy path, you will find yourself stuck in legacy software forever.

+***

+####A beautiful product which is pleasing to non-paying users is good only for frightening investors when it runs out of funding.